Salt on Our Skin: Plot

 Ten years later, George, now divorced, moves to Quebec pursuing an academic career teaching and writing a book on women's studies.
 Her second marriage to Sidney, an intellectual, proves to be dry and ends in divorce.

 George's friend, Ellen, a fellow feminist writer, invites her to accompany her for a summer trip to England.
 On a street in London, she comes across Gavin once again.
 He still resents her refusal to marry him a decade ago.
 She would like to rekindle their romance.
 Gavin, hurt and still in love with her, initially refuses.
-Soon, however, he has a changed of heart and accepts to go with George to a romantic vacation in Saint Thomas, U.S. Virgin Islands.
+Soon, however, he has a change of heart and accepts to go with George to a romantic vacation in Saint Thomas, U.S. Virgin Islands.
 From then on, they begin to meet each other with some frequency through the years, loving each other despite their differences.
 Scotland, Montreal, and the St. Bernard de Clairvaux Church in Florida, served as the background for their encounters.

 George and Gavin's romance ends abruptly with his death.
 At the funeral, Josie, Gavin's widow, gives George a letter Gavin left to her.
 It reads: Before you came into my life, I believed that each day resembled the other, and that they would continue this way until I died.
 Since you, and don't ask me to explain, I only know that I want you in my arms from time to time if you wanted too.
 The thought that you exist somewhere and that you think about me sometimes helps me to live...